gnome-terminator/terminator/doc/manual/source/gettingstarted.rst

    terminals we will cover this properly.
 For now it is enough to know where it is and how to trigger it.

-.. note:: You will never see a window that looks like this, as it is
+   .. note:: By default titlebars are shown.
+If the titlebar has been
-          impossible to have both menus up at the same time.
+             hidden :ref:`grouping-menu` functions will be added as a sub-menu to :ref:`context-menu`.

 .. _context-menu: